 Bean Station is a very small city located in the state of Tennessee.
 With a population of 3,087 people and two constituent neighborhoods, Bean Station is the 185th largest community in Tennessee.

 When you are in Bean Station, you'll notice that it is more blue-collar than most other communities in America.
-38.16% of Bean Station’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Bean Station is a city of production and manufacturing workers, sales and office workers, and professionals.
-There are especially a lot of people living in Bean Station who work in sales jobs (9.85%), office and administrative support (7.86%), and management occupations (7.28%).
+40.85% of Bean Station’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Bean Station is a city of production and manufacturing workers, professionals, and sales and office workers.
+There are especially a lot of people living in Bean Station who work in sales jobs (11.06%), healthcare (8.00%), and food service (6.21%).

-As is often the case in a small city, Bean Station doesn't have a public transportation system that people use to get to and from their jobs every day.
+Bean Station is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Bean Station in 2010 was $18,291, which is lower middle income relative to Tennessee and the nation.
-This equates to an annual income of $73,164 for a family of four.
+The per capita income in Bean Station in 2010 was $16,305, which is low income relative to Tennessee and the nation.
+This equates to an annual income of $65,220 for a family of four.

 The people who call Bean Station home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bean Station residents report their race to be White, followed by Black or African-American.
+The greatest number of Bean Station residents report their race to be White.
 Important ancestries of people in Bean Station include German, English, French , and Dutch.

 The most common language spoken in Bean Station is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and African languages.